-Within a home there are various potential dangers.
-Fires and burns are a leading cause of fatal unintentional injury in the home (residential fires, scald burns, chemical burns and electrical burns).
-Home injury deaths are also caused by falls, poisoning, choking and suffocation, electrocution, unintentional use of firearms and drowning.
-While there is no substitute for supervision of a child, the following tips can help reduce the risk of injury when an older child is at home alone for a short period of time.
+Within a home there are various potential dangers including fires and burns, falls, poisoning, choking and suffocation, electrocution, unintentional use of firearms and drowning.
+Here are some tips on how to reduce the risk of injury when an older child is at home alone for a short period of time.

 Help your child create an emergency safety kit.
 This kit should contain a flashlight, first aid kit, battery powered radio and any special instructions.
 The kit should be kept in an easy to reach place.
 Post emergency phone numbers near the telephones.